bao-project/bao-demos/README.md

 **WARNING**

 The makefiles will automatically accept end-user license agreements (EULAs) on your behalf for some of the downloaded firmware.
-If you wish to be prompted for to accept them manually, pass `ALWAYS_ASK=1` to make.
+If you wish to be prompted to accept them manually, pass `ALWAYS_ASK=1` to make.

 ---